castlabs/prestoplay-react-components/README.md

 import "@castlabs/prestoplay/cl.ttml"
 import "@castlabs/prestoplay/cl.vtt"

 // Load the player and surface component.
-We are loading
+We are loading from the
-// individual modules here
+// index bundle but you can also load from the index with "@castlabs/prestoplay-react-components/dist"
-import {Player} from "@castlabs/prestoplay-react-components/dist/Player" import PlayerSurface from "@castlabs/prestoplay-react-components/dist/components/PlayerSurface"
+// or individual components, for instance "@castlabs/prestoplay-react-components/dist/Player" import {Player, PlayerSurface} from "@castlabs/prestoplay-react-components/"

 // load the player styles